pret/pokegold/README.md

 # Pokémon Dark Gold and Dark Silver [![Build Status][ci-badge]][ci]

-This is a Rom Hack based on the disassembly of Pokémon Gold and Pokémon Silver.
+This is a Rom Hack based on the disassembly of Pokémon Gold and Pokémon Silver by Pret.
 There is no clear goal for this project at this time.
 I wanted to learn about ROM hacking and assembly, as well as make something fun for my Friends and Family.
 Many of the changes are based on things I wanted from a ROM Hack or my Friends or Family asked for.
 You are more than welcome to give it a play, suggest changes, and propose code improvements.
 Please be nice, I literrally have no idea what i'm doing, this is purely for fun!
 I will be using code obtained from other projects, I will try to include references on where code was obtained where possible to give credit.
-I chose to Gold/Silver, because I wanted to find a way to keep the version differences and encourage trading/battleing with my friends/family.
+I chose to use Gold/Silver, instead of crystal, because I wanted to find a way to keep the version differences and encourage trading/battleing with my friends/family.
 I also made a janky "girlversion" branch, that will replace the main character with the female Kris sprites/Images.
 It was easier to do this than adding a bunch of new code.